Tutorial

 Combine Labels with Other Vision APIs

-Image labels give you the "what" but not always the "where."
-For richer metadata, chain the Label Image API with object detection to get bounding box coordinates for each detected item.
-This combination is powerful for building visual search engines, automated image cropping tools, or detailed scene graphs that describe not just the content of an image but the spatial relationships between elements.
+Labels give you the "what"; pair them with object detection for the "where."
+Chain the Label Image API with object detection to get bounding boxes for each item.
+The combination powers visual search, automated cropping, and scene graphs that describe both content and the spatial relationships between elements.

 Handle Errors and Empty Results Gracefully

-Not every image will produce useful labels.
-Blank images, abstract art, extreme close-ups of textures, and heavily distorted photos may return an empty or very short labels array.
-Design your application to handle these cases without breaking.
-Display a fallback message like "No tags could be generated for this image" and consider routing these images to a manual review queue.
-Also implement standard HTTP error handling for rate limits (429 responses) and server errors (500 responses) with exponential backoff retries.
+Expect empty results and plan a fallback.
+Blank images, abstract art, extreme texture close-ups, and heavily distorted photos can return an empty or very short labels array.
+Show a message like "No tags could be generated for this image" and route those to a manual review queue.
+Add standard backoff retries for rate limits (429) and server errors (500).

 Automated image labeling transforms unstructured visual content into structured, searchable metadata with a single API call.
 Whether you are building a media library, populating an e-commerce catalog, generating accessibility descriptions, or filtering user-generated content, the Label Image API gives you the labels and confidence scores you need to make every image in your system discoverable and actionable.
 Head over to the API page to grab your key and start tagging your first batch of images today.